Email Marketing Conversion Rate Benchmarks & 8 Proven Strategies for 2026

 When a subject line includes the recipient’s name, job title, recent purchase, or any other kind of personalization, it’s 50% more likely to be opened.

-• Use no more than 60 characters (ideally 30 to optimize for mobile)
+• Use no more than 61-70 characters for highest open rates (ideally 30 to optimize for mobile)

 • Drive curiosity with questions